 Freedom is a solid lender, especially for military borrowers who want to use a VA loan to buy or refinance.

-In particular, it offers very competitive rates and fees to the people who need them most: those with financial or credit challenges.
+But the company has a lot of strengths that many borrowers will find attractive.
+In particular, it offers very competitive rates and fees to the people who need them most: Those with financial or credit challenges.

 If you think Freedom could be a good fit for you, check rates to see whether the company can make a competitive offer.